Key and Message Semantic-Security over State-Dependent Channels: Summary and Concluding Remarks

 \section{Summary and Concluding Remarks}

 We studied the trade-off between the SM and SK rates that are simultaneously achievable over a SD-WTC with non-causal encoder CSI.
 This model subsumes all other instances of CSI availability as special cases.
-An inner bound on the SS message-key capacity region was derived based on a superposition coding scheme, the likelihood encoder and soft-covering arguments inspired by \cite{Goldfeld_SDWTC2016}.
+An inner bound on the SS SM-SK capacity region was derived based on a superposition coding scheme, the likelihood encoder and soft-covering arguments inspired by~\cite{Goldfeld_SDWTC2016}.

-We presented a class of SD-WTCs for which our inner bound achieves capacity, and demonstrated that for this class, the previously best known SM-SK trade-off region by Prabhakaran \textit{et al.} \cite{Prabhakaran_SKSM2012} is strictly sub-optimal.
-Furthermore, we showed that the inner bound derived here recovers the best lower bounds on either the SM \cite{Goldfeld_SDWTC2016} or the SK \cite{Bassi2016secretKey} rate achievable over the considered SD-WTC.
+We presented a class of SD-WTCs for which our inner bound achieves capacity, and showed that for this class, the previously best known SM-SK trade-off region by Prabhakaran \textit{et al.}~\cite{Prabhakaran_SKSM2012} is strictly sub-optimal.
+Furthermore, we showed that the inner bound derived here recovers the best lower bounds on either the SM~\cite{Goldfeld_SDWTC2016} or the SK~\cite{Bassi2016secretKey} rate achievable over the considered SD-WTC.
 Our derivations ensure SS, thus upgrading the security standard from most of the past results, which were derived under the weak secrecy metric.

-As the message-key capacity region for this setup remains an open problem, finding good outer bounds is of particular interest.
-Extensions to multiple terminals, action dependent states \cite{Han_Vinck_SDWTC_Actions2013}, and source reconstruction models should be examined as well.
+As the SM-SK capacity region for this setup remains an open problem, good outer bounds are of particular interest.
+Extensions to multiple terminals, action dependent states~\cite{Han_Vinck_SDWTC_Actions2013}, and source reconstruction models should be examined as well.

 \appendices